nathanforester/FlaskDeploymentCloud/README.md

 - may need to configure Ansible plugin - and also install Ansible onto node, ensuring it is in the PATH

 - Add key files to .ssh folder in jenkins folder.
 If no .ssh folder exists, create one.

+- The Jenkins pipeline should not require such ridiculously complex configuration.